Avoid receding hairline (for men)

 I have a horrible diet that consists of Fast food intake daily

 I barely drink half a cup of water daily and I smoke cigarettes.
-I have recently decided to increase my food intake as well as the amount of vitamins in my diet.
+I have recently decided to increase my food intake as well as a number of vitamins in my diet.
 I have been unhealthy for roughly 3.5-4 years.
 How long will it take for my body to become healthy once again and for my thinly breaking hair to grow back?

-I have come to this site because I realized my hair was changing at the age of 20 now 8 years later it seem a bit more receding but its going so slow.
-Its always during these months it seems worse.
+I have come to this site because I realized my hair was changing at the age of 20.
+Now 8 years later it seems a bit more receding but the change is slow.
+It's always during these months it seems worse.
 I just don't know why it won't fall out already, it just seems to go in these odd phases?

 Seasonal Shedding is something that many people notice, usually in the Spring and Autumn months.
 It is not just trees and plants outside that change during these seasons.
 Mammals and humans will shed extra hair to prepare for the warmer season of Summer.
 Winter can be brutal on our hair with dry air and we can experience more breakage etc. It is completely normal for you to experience this hair loss and some people use hair loss treatments during this time.
 You can learn about how to prevent hair loss naturally in this VisiHow article.

 You are a Great VisiHow Agent / Author?

 You are a Great VisiHow Agent / Author

 Thank you, on the behalf of VisiHow contributors, for your compliment!

 Will I become bald if my maternal father is bald but my father is not bald?

 What is the contribution of my father gene for my baldness.
 I have tried: I wash my head at least once a day.
 I think it was caused by: I think it is because of my maternal gene